FAQs: Frequently Asked Questions

 In a nutshell, what is the Asian & Asian American Studies Certificate?

-It's an interdisciplinary collection of courses, totaling 22 credits, that focuses on exposing students to historical and contemporary issues concerning Asian countries and cultures, the Asian American community, the connections between the two, and their connections to the larger international community.
+It's an interdisciplinary collection of courses, totaling 6 courses, that focuses on the historical, political, economic and cultural connections between the U.S. and Asia, particularly as they relate to the Asian American community.
 After you complete the requirements, you get an official designation on your final transcript and an actual Certificate with your name on it that you can keep and frame if you wish.

 Why should I get the Asian & Asian American Studies Certificate?
 What good will it do me?